eclipse-threadx/getting-started/STMicroelectronics/B-L475E-IOT01A/docs/guide.md

 The cloned repo contains a setup script that installs and configures the first set of required tools.
 After you run the setup script, you can install the remaining tools manually.

-> Note: The setup script uses the Visual Studio 2019 installer to install the following tools:
+> Note: The setup script installs the following tools:
 > * [GCC](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm): Compile
 > * [CMake](https://cmake.org): Build
 > * [Ninja](https://ninja-build.org): Build

 To run the setup script:

-1. In the cloned repo folder, run the setup script found at *getting-started\tools\get-toolchain.bat*.
-If the script prompts for elevated access during the installation, enable it.
+1. Open File Explorer or open a console with administrator privileges, and go to the setup script at *getting-started\tools\get-toolchain.bat*.
+1. If you're using File Explorer, right-click the file and select **Run as Administrator**.
+If you're using a console with elevated privileges, run the script.
-1. After the installation, open the console app found at **Windows Start > Visual Studio 2019 > Developer Command Prompt for VS 2019**.
+1. After the installation, open the console app found at **Windows Start > GCC Command Prompt**.
 You must use this console to use the installed programming environment.
-Keep the **Developer Command Prompt** open to use later.
+Keep the **GCC Command Prompt** open to use later.
 1. Run the following code to confirm that CMake version 3.14 or later is installed.

     ```